-Managing your own M365 tenant is difficult as it’s a specialist field and you cannot possibly run the tenant and your own business.
+Managing your own Microsoft 365 Tenant is a specialist field and you cannot possibly run the tenant and your own business.

-If you’re managing your own tenant and you get a low secure score, don’t panic… knowing your score gives you a place to start and now you can contact us to discuss how to improve your security posture.
+If you are managing your own tenant and you have a low secure score, don’t panic… knowing your score gives you a place to start and now you can contact us to discuss how to improve your security posture.

 A Typical Secure Score